ckqqqq/Psy-Insight/README.md

 ```

 ### Todo
-We want to add a live chat window to our anonymous repository, but it does not support dynamic web pages.
+We want to add a chat interface to our anonymous repository, but it does not support dynamic web pages.
 We plan to fix this issue by June 25th.